-- When you initialize the database server - When you restart the database server after being offline - When the file reaches a specified size - When you manually direct the database server to start a new audit file - When you start database server-managed auditing

-When the database server writes an audit record, the database server appends the record to the current audit file.
-If the database server goes offline and is restarted, starts over at dbservername.0.
-It then checks if the file with the name dbservername.number already exists in the directory.
+- When you initialize the database server - When you restart the database server after being offline - When the file reaches a specified size - When you manually direct the database server to start a new audit file - When you start database server-managed auditing maintains the number of the audit log currently being used.
+The number in the ADTLOG file increases by one each time the server restarts, and is used as a starting point when the server checks for and numbers new log files.
+The server still checks if the file with the name dbservername. number already exists in the directory.
 If the database server detects an existing file, the audit facility does not modify it.
 The number is increased and the process is repeated until an unused number is found, and the skipped files are reported in the online log file.
+Informix creates the ADTLOG file if it does not exist.